Mobile Application and Microtransaction Fraud: What It Is, How to Prevent It

 Mobile application and microtransaction fraud are just the tip of the iceberg as digital commerce matures.
 Partnering with a solution provider that has industry knowledge and a global view of fraud trends is one of the best ways to prevent fraud.

-ClearSale has helped companies all over the world – including those with mobile applications and microtransactions – to prevent fraud and implement protection strategies.
-We stay up-to-date on all of the factors that impact fraud trends and how consumers feel about them.
-Our most recent Consumer Behavior Analysis Report is available to download and has a wealth of information to help you develop your fraud prevention and protection strategy.
-If you would like to know more about how we can help your organization, please reach out.
+ClearSale has helped companies all over the world — including those with mobile applications and microtransactions — to prevent fraud and implement protection strategies.
+We stay up to date on all of the factors that impact fraud trends and how consumers feel about them.